Antique Aesthetic Movement English RUM Spirits Barrel Pub / Bar RARE

 Attributable to E. Coaney & Co.
-Birmingham England (late 1800s-early 1900s) this antique Ceramic Barrel Bar -Back Dispenser is absolutely stunning.
+Birmingham England (late 1800s-early 1900s) this antique Barrel Keg Dispenser is absolutely stunning.

-This is probably the largest of the antiques spirits barrels I've had the pleasure of buying and selling.
+This is as large as any of the antiques spirits barrels I've had the pleasure of buying and selling.

 These are relatively hard to come by as many didn't survive over the years.

-Condition: Excellent for age, no chips, no cracks and little crazing.
-A couple of marks here and there and wear to the gold trim at the base and the word RUM is mostly worn away.
+Condition: Great for age, no chips Or, no cracks.
+There is crazing and wear to the gold band and lettering.
+A couple of marks here and there and wear to the gold trim and black lettering

 interior photos: Charles Faudree via Traditional Home converts a similar, smaller English barrel into a lamp for a bar